How to register

 The cell service coverage is quite good but there may be some spots in the lower treed section where you may not find good service but once you are near the tree line coverage should be good.
 We encourage you to bring your phone and camera to take photos and document your trek so that we may share them on our social media sites.
 Please use #terryfoxtrektrek or email your photos to firstname.lastname@example.org

-If you have nay questions outside of these FAQ please feel free to contact Judith, she’ll be happy to help.
+If you have nay questions outside of these FAQ please feel free to contact Kirsten, she’ll be happy to help.